NexaAI

 The general consensus from usability testing and interviews was positive, with only a few minor adjustments needed to improve the overall experience.

 During user testing, while the majority of users successfully navigated the submission process, a few participants mentioned that the abstract nature of the previews made it difficult to envision their tool's final presentation.
-To address this feedback, we added a final preview step showing exactly how their tool page will appear when it goes live.

 Final designs